javascript-2020/https-quick/README.md

 <h3>https-quick</h3>

-https-quick tries to be a drop in for https, for when you just want to throw together a quick https server<br>
+https-quick is a drop in for require('https')<br>
-it has keys and certificates built in and some extra functionality
+it has keys and certificates built in and some additional functionality<br>
+for when you just want to throw together a quick https server<br>

 <pre>